Azure/terraform-azurerm-caf-enterprise-scale/README.md

 > **MODULE UPGRADE NOTES**
 >
+> The `v0.4.0` release represents a major milestone for the module, introducing capabilities for deploying `Identity` and `Connectivity` solutions from the Enterprise-scale architecture.
+> There should be no breaking changes from `v0.3.x` but please note that the minimum supported version of the AzureRM Provider is now set to `2.63.0`.
+> This is to support the latest features for Availability Zone configuration settings on the [`azurerm_public_ip`][azurerm_public_ip] resources.
+> We strongly recommend to review the [release notes][release_notes_v0_4_0] and test your deployment before upgrading.
+>
 > The `v0.3.0` release focuses mainly on updating the test framework, but also introduces a breaking change which removes the need (and support for) wrapping user-defined parameters in `jsonencode()`.
 > When upgrading to this release, please ensure to update your code to use native HCL values as documented in the [release notes][release_notes_v0_3_0].
 >